Chapter 4:

 1 Sam 30:11, 12

-And they got to find a man, an Egyptian, in the field.
-So they took him to David and gave him bread that he might eat and gave him water to drink.
-Further, they gave him a slice of a cake of pressed figs and two cakes of raisins.
-Then he ate and his spirit returned to him; for he had not eaten bread or drunk water for three days and three nights.
+They found an Egyptian man in the field, and took him to David.
+They gave him bread to eat and water to drink, and a piece of a cake of pressed figs and two cakes of raisins.
+After he ate his spirit returned to him, for he had been without food and water for three days and three nights.

 1 Cor 2:12

-We received, not the spirit of the world, but the spirit which is from God, that we might know the things that have been kindly given us by God.
+We received, not the spirit of the world, but the spirit that is from God, that we might know the things that have been kindly given us by God.

 Joel 2:28, 29